SimonCarlson/thesis/notes/logbook.md

+14/2-19:
+Added PDF graphics instead of tikz-figures
+Added roles as a keystone, so there's now five of them Added devices to roles, so there's now three of them It makes sense to order the key areas keys->communication->authorization->updates because it follows the life cycle Polished roles, key management, communication, authorization, updates, lifecycle Renamed "updates" to "upgrading" (updating is the entire process, upgrading is the actual flip of images) Rewrote most of the different architecture examples Lots of boring work now such as fixing the fucking apostrophes..
+After the boring work, give a proper read-through and mail to anyone interested.
+Prepare for criticism (should probably explicitly ask for criticism on upgrading chapter)
+Should make an effort to standardize expression - an update = manifest + image, upgrade = locally flip image etc

 13/2-19:
 Re-structured chapter 3.
 I feel this structure makes my thoughts come through in a more structured and convincing way.
 I can re use a lot of material I've already written and more easily expand some underdeveloped fields i3 is pretty cool, starting to get the hang of it